Neo-Latin: Official uses of Latin

 A special case was the use of Latin in Hungary and Croatia, where it remained a language of government in the first half of the century.
 Papers were published in Latin in Hungary, and it was used as the language of Parliamentary debate.
 This was in large part a compromise between Hungarians and Croats, to both avoid the imposition of German, or their own languages, on each other.
 The legacy of the political situation meant that a strong Latin tradition continued in Croatia for some time afterwards, where Latin poetry continued to be produced for the remainder of the century.

 The abolition of the Holy Roman Empire ended its use of Latin as an official language.
 Sweden continued to use Latin for diplomatic correspondence in the nineteenth century, as did the Vatican.

 Latin from 1900 onwards

 Latin as a language held a place of educational pre-eminence until the second half of the 19th century in the English speaking world.
-At that point its value was increasingly questioned; in the 20th century, educational philosophies such as that of John Dewey dismissed its relevance.
+At that point its value was increasingly questioned.
+In the 20th century, educational philosophies such as that of John Dewey, although not categorically opposed to the teaching of Latin, questioned the usefulness of "drilling" syntactical and grammatical structuresespecially when this happened in isolation from cultural and historical insight.
 At the same time, the philological study of Latin appeared to show that the traditional methods and materials for teaching Latin were dangerously out of date and ineffective.

 Academic works in classical studies are still written in Latin.
-Such works, eg the prefaces for critical editions of ancient texts published by Teubner or Oxford Classical Texts, are however intended for international academic audiences speaking varied vernaculars who are already familiar with the language.
+Such works, e.g. the prefaces for critical editions of ancient texts published by Teubner or Oxford Classical Texts, are however intended for international academic audiences speaking varied vernaculars who are already familiar with the language.